ORX Event Type Operational Risk Reference Taxonomy

 - There was clear divergence of practice between the taxonomies

-Find out more about to use the ORX Reference Taxonomy
+Guidance available to help you use the ORX Reference Taxonomy

 Together, the Cause and Impact Taxonomy and the Event Type Taxonomy make up the ORX Operational Risk Reference Taxonomy.
 To help the operational risk community get the most from the ORX Reference Taxonomy, we've created guidance which is available to purchase alongside it.